A father and his son carry firewood to their house in the winter.

 Outdoor winter chores for 7 to 10 year olds

-When winter weather allows you to have enjoyable outdoor activities, it’s essential to encourage kids to play outside, exercise, and enjoy the ideal weather.
-Consider encouraging them by assigning them a simple outdoor task to help the family.
-Giving your child a simple age-appropriate chore is a positive way to help them help you.
-Assigning kids outdoor chores helps keep them active, breathe fresh winter air, and have them pitch in on family duties.
-It could even be the prompt they need to enjoy the outdoors and gain some of those recommended active time minutes.
-That’s a win for everyone in the family.
+Assigning kids outdoor chores can help keep them active, expose them to fresh winter air, and have them pitch in on family duties.
+It could even be the prompt they need to enjoy the outdoors and get some of their recommended daily activity.
+That’s a win for the whole family!

 Take out the trash and recycle